-The building is located in the City of London's established and dynamic insurance district of EC3 .
+The building is located in the City of London's established and dynamic insurance district of EC3 and within the Eastern Cluster of tall buildings.
 The site is very well served with public transport surrounded by various bus routes, underground and overground stations.
-A grade II listed building at 19-21 Billiter Street, built in 1865, will be restored and integrated into the proposed scheme.
+A grade II listed building at 19-21 Billiter Street, built in 1865, will be restored and integrated in the proposed scheme.
 It is estimated that 390 FTE construction jobs will be created on the site and approximately 7,000 people are expected to work in the building when complete.

 The tallest part of the building is positioned at the northern end of the site to take account of neighbouring tall buildings and steps down in height toward the River Thames and Tower of London to the south.
-The proposed new building is also terraced at high level on the northern side of Leadenhall Street so that it remains out of sight when travelling east along Fleet Street along the ceremonial route to St Paul's Cathedral.
+The proposed new building is also terraced at a high level on the northern side of Leadenhall Street so that it remains out of sight when travelling east along Fleet Street along the ceremonial route to St Paul's Cathedral.
 Ground floor entrance and retail frontages are set back to create generous pedestrian zones, wider pavements and spaces along key pedestrian routes on adjacent Leadenhall Street, Fenchurch Street, Billiter Street and Fenchurch Buildings.

 The development has been designed to meet the BREEAM NC 2011 Excellent standard and the sustainability measures proposed will allow the Building Emissions Rate to be reduced by a minimum of 40% below Part L2A of the 2010 Building Regulations.
-The building has 1.067 bicycle spaces with additional mobility scooter charging spaces, 113 showers and two disabled car parking spaces.
+The building has 1,067 bicycle spaces with additional mobility scooter charging spaces, 113 showers and two disabled car parking spaces.

 Source: Henderson Global Investors www.henderson.com

 Information on this page is for guidance only and remains subject to change.
 Buildington does not sell or let this property.
 For more information about this property please register your interest on the original website or get in touch with the Connected Companies.